Earthquakes, Volcanoes, and Lahars, Oh my!

 Mt Rainier has erupted many times in the past, with the most recent being in the mid and late 1800’s.
 There are four main hazards during an eruption: ash, pyroclastic flow, lava, and lahars.
 For Puyallup, the most dangerous of these is the possibility of a lahar.
 A lahar is a violent type of mudflow or debris flow composed of a slurry of pyroclastic material, rocky debris and water created by a volcanic eruption or landslide that can travel along river valleys for dozens of miles.
 The City of Puyallup has created an Emergency Management website.

 The lands under the cities of Tacoma and Puyallup were once under water as parts of Puget Sound.
-One particular major eruption of Mt Rainier approximately 5600 years ago resulted in the Osceola Mudflow, or Lahar.
+One particular MAJOR eruption of Mt Rainier approximately 5600 years ago resulted in the Osceola Mudflow, or Lahar.
 The Osceola Lahar flowed down the White river valley to fill in parts of Puget Sound and create the land under the City of Puyallup.

-In total, Osceola deposits cover an area of about 212 sq miles in the Puget Sound lowlands, extending at least as far as the Seattle suburb of Kent, and to Commencement Bay, now the site of the Port of Tacoma.
+In total, Osceola deposits cover an area of about 212 sq miles in the Puget Sound lowlands, extending at least as far North as the Seattle suburb of Kent, and South to Commencement Bay, the site of the Port of Tacoma.
 The communities of Orting, Buckley, Sumner, Puyallup, Enumclaw, and Auburn are also wholly or partly located on top of deposits of the Osceola Mudflow.
 Geologic evidence in the form of buried trees suggests additional Lahars in the Puyallup Valley 500, 1100 and 1500 years ago.